PEDEVCO (NYSEAMERICAN:PED) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Get Free Report) in a note issued to investors on Tuesday.
+StockNews.com initiated coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Get Free Report) in a research note issued to investors on Saturday.
 The firm set a “sell” rating on the stock.

 Separately, EF Hutton Acquisition Co.
-I reiterated a “buy” rating and issued a $2.40 price objective on shares of PEDEVCO in a research note on Thursday, March 30th.
+I reaffirmed a “buy” rating and issued a $2.40 price objective on shares of PEDEVCO in a report on Thursday, March 30th.

 PEDEVCO Price Performance

-In related news, CEO Simon G. Kukes purchased 130,453 shares of the firm’s stock in a transaction dated Thursday, June 15th.
-The stock was bought at an average price of $0.89 per share, for a total transaction of $116,103.17.
-Following the purchase, the chief executive officer now owns 7,021,950 shares in the company, valued at approximately $6,249,535.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 68.50% of the company’s stock.
+In related news, Director John J. Scelfo sold 40,000 shares of the business’s stock in a transaction that occurred on Thursday, July 13th.
+The shares were sold at an average price of $0.92, for a total transaction of $36,800.00.
+Following the completion of the transaction, the director now owns 224,500 shares in the company, valued at $206,540.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In other PEDEVCO news, CEO Simon G. Kukes acquired 130,453 shares of the business’s stock in a transaction dated Thursday, June 15th.
+The stock was bought at an average price of $0.89 per share, with a total value of $116,103.17.
+Following the completion of the acquisition, the chief executive officer now owns 7,021,950 shares of the company’s stock, valued at $6,249,535.50.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director John J. Scelfo sold 40,000 shares of the company’s stock in a transaction that occurred on Thursday, July 13th.
+The stock was sold at an average price of $0.92, for a total value of $36,800.00.
+Following the completion of the sale, the director now directly owns 224,500 shares of the company’s stock, valued at approximately $206,540.
+The disclosure for this sale can be found here.
+Company insiders own 68.50% of the company’s stock.

 PEDEVCO Corp., an oil and gas company, focuses on the acquisition, development, and production of oil and natural gas assets in the United States.
 The company is headquartered in Houston, Texas.
 PEDEVCO Corp. is a subsidiary of SK Energy LLC.